AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 	- Find similar strings that have been translated.
 - Additional data about images in the API.

-# Session 9 - [Introduction to WordPress unit testing][https://2015.us.wordcamp.org/session/introduction-to-wordpress-unit-testing/] - Carl Alexander (@)
+# Session 9 - [Introduction to WordPress unit testing][unit-testing-standards] - Carl Alexander (@twigpress)

+- Unit testing - at the smallest scale.
--
+- Constant behavior, safety net.

 # Random Notes